 - The Trussell Trust – network of foodbanks, giving emergency food and support to people in crisis

-- Not Plant Based – website offering advice, reviews and stories to aid people prone to unhealthy eating
+- Not Plant Based – website offering advice, reviews and stories to aid people with a history of troubled eating

 - Laura Thomas PHD – Registered nutritionist specialising in intuitive eating, health at every size and non-diet nutrition